✕

 Ghost Contacts can haunt your database, bemoaning the fact they don’t belong to an Account.

 There can be multiple reasons why “orphaned” Contacts exist.
-One reason is the result of “Reverse Syncing”, when an organization decides to “switch off” the ability for the Salesforce-Pardot connector to create Lead records.
+One reason is the result of “Reverse Syncing”, when an organization decides to “switch off” the ability for the Salesforce-Account Enagagement connector to create Lead records.
 Instead, Contact records will be created, which don’t always have an Account to belong to.

-READ MORE: Pardot (Account Engagement) Reverse Syncing: Create Salesforce Contacts Not Leads
+READ MORE: Account Engagement (Pardot) Reverse Syncing: Create Salesforce Contacts Not Leads

 8. Ghost Leads